 Despite her own exhaustion and wounds, Mia found the energy to console Sayako and Nozomi.
 Capture from the Crunchyroll stream.

 Mia was in pain.
 Lots of pain.
 She was sick and tired of it.
 But she endured it.
-Before Sayako and Nozomi found her. she had saved two school girls from the goblin-like Disas and even smiled understandingly when they ran off -- because they were afraid of her!
-That's the evidence of her strength, the strength she developed because she had been chosen to become a Magical Girl.
+Before Sayako and Nozomi found her, she had saved two school girls from the goblin-like Disas and even smiled understandingly when they ran off — because they were afraid of her!
+That’s the evidence of her strength, the strength she developed because she had been chosen to become a Magical Girl.
 To face pain and horror and death with a smile.

 For the first time while watching a show in the Magical Girl genre, I feel like I have an insight into what drives one of these characters.
-No disrespect to any series that came before Magical Girl Spec-Ops Asuka, but I couldn't really understand what was going on inside Madoka Kaname's mind (from Puella Magi Madoka Magica).
+No disrespect to any series that came before Magical Girl Spec-Ops Asuka, but I couldn’t really understand what was going on inside Madoka Kaname’s mind (from Puella Magi Madoka Magica).
 She seemed too far beyond my experience.
 But Mia might be a neighbor or a coworker.
 Just someone who stepped up because she was chosen.
 A normal young woman like many others.
-Someone who tries to make of a bad situation -- in situations that are about as bad as they come.
+Someone who tries to make the best of a bad situation — in situations that are about as bad as they get.

 Moments like this make me glad I chose this series to review!